Ritu84/Currency-Agent/SMS-Notification-with-uagent/README.md

-# Currency Monitoring Agent with SMS Notification 🌡️📲
+# Currency Monitoring Agent with SMS Notification💱💵

-This repository contains a Currency Monitoring Agent that checks the currency in a selected location and sends a text message notification to the user if the currency falls below or rises above the user's desired currency range.
+This repository contains a Currency Monitoring Agent that checks the base currency w.r.t the observable currencies and sends a text message notification to the user if the currency falls below or rises above the user's desired currency range.
 This project was developed for the [Fetch.ai Hackathon](https://lu.ma/fetchai-hackathon) organized by [Fetch.ai](https://fetch.ai/).

 ## Getting Started 🚀